DannyloC123/PersonalBudgetApp/README.md

 # PersonalBudgetApp
-This budgetapp uses Plaid to get real time data from bank accounts to use for budget analysis.
+This budget app uses Plaid to get real time data from bank accounts to use for budget analysis.